MingoMango17/CMSC134-Writeups/Machine_Problem_1/writeup.md

 Linux NuclearChicken 6.7.4-arch1-1 #1 SMP PREEMPT_DYNAMIC Mon, 05 Feb 2024 22:07:49 +0000 x86_64 GNU/Linux
 ```

+And voila!
-And we got a shell!
+We got a shell!

 To conclude, there is not much difference in doing this method compared to GDB aside from automating the exploitation.
 The difficulty of running the program outside GDB lies on the ASLR (if enabled) and computers having allocating memory differently.